pablo2909/pauljeha/content/_index.md

 I'm Paul, a third year PhD student at the Technical University of Denmark in Copenhagen.
 I'm supervised by [Jes Frellsen](https://frellsen.org) and [Michael Riis Andersen](https://michaelriis.github.io).

 I'm interested in all things generative models such as VAE, EBMs, GANs, but with a special focus on diffusion models and the theory behind them (stochastic processes, optimal transports, differential equations, etc.).
 Recently I have been working at reducing the variance of score based models' gradients.
-I'm now on working on guiding and sampling from discrete diffusion models.
+I'm now working on guiding and sampling from discrete diffusion models.
 Check out my publications to see what I've been up to!

 A short time-line of what I have been up to the recent years:
 - **May - July 2024**: Visitied [Carl Henrik Ek](http://carlhenrik.com/) at University of Cambridge